About Performance Measures

 3. To set methodological standards for high quality guideline-based performance measures

 Although planned, the group still did not agree on methodological standards for guideline-based performance measures.
+However, this remains a goal and we continue to explore how this can be achieved.

 1. The group published 2016 “Reporting standards for guideline-based performance measures.”
 (Nothacker M, Stokes T, Shaw B, Lindsay P, Sipilä R, Follmann M, Kopp I; Guidelines International Network (G-I-N) Performance Measures Working Group.
 Reporting standards for guideline-based performance measures.
 Implement Sci.
 2016 Jan 15;11:6. doi: 10.1186/s13012-015-0369-z.
 PMID: 26772173; PMCID: PMC4714427.)